elementary/camera/README.md

  - libclutter-gtk-1.0-dev
  - libcanberra-dev

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/

-Run `cmake` to configure the build environment and then `make all test` to build and run automated tests
+Run `meson` to configure the build environment and then `ninja` to build and run automated tests

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make all test
+    meson build --prefix=/usr
+    cd build
+    ninja

-To install, use `make install`, then execute with `pantheon-camera`
+To install, use `ninja install`, then execute with `pantheon-camera`

-    sudo make install
+    sudo ninja install
     pantheon-camera